 The terms of reference of the Audit and Risk Committee include the following:

-Reviewing internal risk assessment reports and the evaluation of actions intended to mitigate identified risks;
+Reviewing internal risk assessment reports and the evaluation of actions intended to mitigate the identified risks

-Making recommendations to the Company’s Board of Directors in relation to the appointment, re-appointment and removal of the external auditor and approving the remuneration and terms of engagement of the auditor; and
+Making recommendations to the Company’s Board of Directors concerning the appointment, reappointment, and removal of the external auditor and approving the remuneration and terms of engagement of the auditor; and

 Reviewing the auditor’s independence and objectivity.